marcrdavis/ArduinoTITO-PlayerTracking/README.md

   with the BETTORSlots TITO and TITO Deluxe hardware.
 Please see the included documentation for more details.

   NEW!
-The MEGA Sketches now support ESP8266 WiFi!
+The MEGA sketches now support ESP8266 WiFi!
 The easiest way is to use the Songhe Mega2560 + WiFi R3; or you can use any compatible ESP8266 module

   Build 20221023 Updates